At the British Elbow & Shoulder Society (BESS), we are committed to protecting and respecting your privacy.

 Who are we?

 We are the British Elbow & Shoulder Society also known a BESS.
-We are a registered not-for-profit membership organisation which provides education, research and professional development opportunities to its members and also non-members.
-We aim to be a resource for upper limb orthopaedic surgeons and other allied health professionals.
+We are a charitable incorporated organisation which provides education, research and professional development opportunities to its members and also non-members.
+Our members are generally surgeons and allied health professionals.
+We aim to be a resource for our members and other upper limb orthopaedic surgeons and allied health professionals.
 We also provide resources for GP’s and patients.

 Our registered address is The Royal College of Surgeons, 35-43 Lincoln’s Inn Fields, London WC2A 3PE.
 The Data Controller is the responsibility of our Membership Secretary.
 This role changes regularly – please see here for the latest information.